CallmeNavin/P21_Data-Flow-Simulation/README.md

 **A. Project Overview**

-- This project builds an automated Root Cause Simulation System that detects operational anomalies from weekly production data
+- This version builds an automated Root Cause Simulation System that detects operational anomalies from weekly production data

 **B. Dataset Information**